PhD Position in Physics of Droplet Condensation

 About the position

-Two three-year PhD positions within numerical modelling of condensing droplets are available at the Department of Energy and Process Engineering, NTNU, Trondheim.
+A three-year PhD position within numerical modelling of condensing droplets is available at the Department of Energy and Process Engineering, NTNU, Trondheim.

-The positions are part of the project “Droplet growth dynamics during condensation” financed by the Research Council of Norway.
+Dropwise condensation is a complex phenomenon encountered both in nature and in several practical industrial processes.
+Despite its relevance, many important questions remain unanswered, hindering the potential high efficiency of dropwise condensation for water collection and industrial condensation applications.
+The position is part of the project “Droplet growth dynamics during condensation” financed by the Research Council of Norway.
 This project focuses on fundamental research, using numerical simulations and theory to better understand the condensation phenomenon.
 The work will involve the development and implementation of numerical models to be able to reproduce the physics and interaction between a liquid and a solid surface, based on an existing numerical code at our group.
-The numerical tool will be used to investigate the roles of internal fluid flow, capillary forces, solid substrate topography and phase-change heat transfer phenomena on sessile droplets behavior.
+High-fidelity computational simulations will be used to investigate the roles of internal fluid flow, capillary forces, solid substrate topography and phase-change heat transfer phenomena on sessile droplets behavior.

 Starting date for the positions will be as soon as possible.